 With another crossing over the Catawba River, travel patterns in the area would be expected to shift, reducing traffic volumes along portions of the corridors in the vicinity of the Catawba River.
 For example, a portion of the commuter traffic currently traveling along the South Point Road corridor toward Wilkinson Boulevard and I-85 would be expected to shift onto the Catawba Crossings rather than continue along South Point Road through Belmont.
 Based on preliminary traffic analysis results, the Catawba Crossings Project demonstrates a benefit to the regional transportation network.

 This Feasibility Study is an early planning tool to generate cost estimates, identify constraints and opportunities, and determine permitting needs.
-The Catawba Crossings Feasibility Study is expected to be complete by the end of 2021.
+The Catawba Crossings Feasibility Study is expected to be complete by the summer of 2022.
 Following the approval of this study, the GCLMPO will decide whether or not Catawba Crossings would be submitted to NCDOT through the Prioritization process – the process by which NCDOT evaluates proposed transportation projects across the state and determines which will be included in the 10-year State Transportation Improvement Program (STIP).
 The next opportunity for Prioritization is expected to begin in 2023.